Land & Water Conservation Fund

 Land & Water Conservation Fund matching grants help local communities provide open spaces and healthy recreation places for Montana families.

-Welcome to the Land & Water Conservation Fund Program, administered by Montana State Parks.
-This federal grants program was established by the Land & Water Conservation Fund Act of 1965 and encourages a full partnership between national, state and local governments in planning and funding outdoor recreation projects.
+The Land & Water Conservation Fund (LWCF) is a federal grants program established by the Land & Water Conservation Fund Act of 1965.
+LWCF encourages a full partnership between national, state and local governments in planning and funding outdoor recreation projects.

-The 2014-2018 Statewide Comprehensive Outdoor Recreation Plan (SCORP) provides guidance to direct Montana’s stateside apportionment of the federal Land and Water Conservation Fund grant program.
+The 2020-2024 Statewide Comprehensive Outdoor Recreation Plan (SCORP) provides guidance to direct Montana’s state-side apportionment of the federal Land and Water Conservation Fund grant program.

 Examples of eligible projects include: ball fields, open space acquisitions, public parks, outdoor swimming pools, playgrounds, picnic facilities, walking trails and more.